Haivision/srt/docs/statistics.md

 of the buffer size (default 8192).
-If `pktFlowWindow` value is less than that and becomes even less in the next reports, it means that the receiver application on the peer side cannot process the incoming stream fast enough and this may lead do a dropped connection.
+If `pktFlowWindow` value is less than that and becomes even less in the next reports, it means that the receiver application on the peer side cannot process the incoming stream fast enough and this may lead to a dropped connection.

 ## pktCongestionWindow